Is there a fee to order a card?

 Single Card and Family of Cards Monthly Maintenance Fee (“MMF”) Plans determine how your MMF is applied and possibly waived.
 Every card account has the same functionality, you can have up to three card accounts whether you select Family of Cards or Single Card, and the plan you choose applies to all your card accounts.
 However, there are some distinct differences in the MMF.

 With the Family of Cards Plan, you pay only one MMF; any MMF that would be assessed on your 2nd or 3rd card accounts is not applied in that billing cycle.
-By selecting the Family of Cards plan the most you could pay in any 30-day billing cycle in MMFs is $9.95.
+By selecting the Family of Cards plan the most you could pay in any 30-day period in MMFs is $9.95.
 Remember, if you select Family of Cards, none of the accounts are eligible for the MMF waiver in the Single Card plan.
 If there is not a sufficient balance on that card to pay for the MMF, we will charge the remaining MMF amount to the second and third card accounts in the order in which you first loaded them.

 Why would I choose the Single Card Plan versus the Family of Cards Plan?

 If you have or want two or three card accounts, then the Family of Cards plan is likely the option for you.
-Instead of potentially paying Monthly Maintenance Fees (“MMFs”) on each of your card accounts, with Family of Cards plan you pay one MMF every 30-day billing cycle regardless of how many card accounts you have.
+Instead of potentially paying Monthly Maintenance Fees (“MMFs”) on each of your card accounts, with Family of Cards plan you pay one MMF every 30-day period regardless of how many card accounts you have.

 Can I have some card accounts on the Single Card Plan and other accounts on the Family of Cards Plan?